functional-tim/turing-machine/README.md

 ## How to use

 ```
-turing-machine - a Turing Machine
+turing-machine - a Turing Machine Simulator

 Usage: turing-machine COMMAND [-s|--start-state START-STATE] [-q|--quiet]
                       [-p|--print]